hilbix/tino/howto/vpn/fastestvpn.md

 > I did not manage to get it running on Android yet.
 >
-> However it works for OpneVPN under Linux.
+> However it works for Open under Linux.

 # FastestVPN